ahlstromcj/midicvt/README.md

 Chris Ahlstrom, 2014-06-26

    I am a professional programmer using C and C++, and lately, Java.
-   My hobbies are writing Free software, bicycling, and playing soccer.
+   My hobbies are writing Free software, bicycling, and soccer.

 # vim: ts=3 sw=3 et ft=sh